GrzegorzStary/Rent-It/README.md

 The development of Rent-It followed Agile principles, ensuring that the project could evolve iteratively with constant feedback and incremental improvements.
 Instead of building everything at once, the application was divided into smaller deliverables  each representing a core area of functionality (e.g., authentication, rental bag, payments, account management).

 [All the User Stories are available here - please click.](https://github.com/users/GrzegorzStary/projects/6d)

+## Future Features

+#### Note: There are still 5 pending user stories, as Rent-It is currently under active development.
+These features will be added in future iterations:

+- Approve or Reject Rental Requests - Allow item owners to manually confirm or decline rental bookings.
+- Enable Ratings and Reviews - Provide a feedback system where renters can rate items and leave comments.
+- View Platform Activity Analytics - Dashboard for admins to monitor rentals, revenue, and user engagement.
+- Manage Duplicate Listings - Automated or manual detection and removal of duplicate item entries.
+- Leave a Review After Rental - Renters can submit reviews once their rental period has ended.

 ## UX